charleszipp/abode/docs/onboarding/07-logging.md

 ## Experiments

 - Create a query that reports the costs of each operation
-- Create a query that checks for a property anomaly or threshold for a twin entity
+- Create a query that checks for a property value anomaly or threshold for a twin entity
-- Route logged ADT Metrics to TSI and run a time-series analysis query
+- Route logs and/or logged ADT Metrics to TSI and run a time-series analysis query (_Note:_ Use the TSI instance created from the [previous chapter](06-time-series-insights).)

 ## Things to Consider

+- What would you expect to show up in the logs and metrics of a healthy ADT instance and the digital twins contained within?
+- Which logged information would make the most sense for an Azure Portal Dashboard or Azure Workbook?
 - What various scenarios might require a need for Log Analytics to capture ADT Metrics?
-- Which logged information would make the most sense for an Azure Portal Dashboard or Azure Workbook?
+- Api calls made to operate on digital twin entities trigger [event notifications](https://docs.microsoft.com/en-us/azure/digital-twins/how-to-interpret-event-data) that can be routed to external services for later analytics (e.g. TSI).
+However, enabling diagnostics will achieve the same thing by logging information about api calls to Azure Log Analytics.
+What's the difference between the data reported in api call event notifications and the data reported when logging api calls for log analytics?